eicrud/eicrud/docs/configuration/limits.md

 !!! note
     `CrudOptions`->`limit` can be used in commands to return limited results.
 See this [tutorial](../recipes/search-command.md) for more info.

+#### **allowGetMethod**
+Allow the command to be used with a GET request.
+It is usefull for triggering a command with a simple URL.
+!!! warning
+    CSRF protection is not enforced on GET requests, make sure your command doesn't change your application state when enabling this.

 ## LimitOptions